-The Request to Transfer Form must be received at the Registrar's Office by February 15.
+The Request to Transfer Form must be received at the Registrar's Office by the second Friday of February.

 Transfers are granted based on 1) space availability and 2) the student's weighted average at the end of semester one.
 In cases where the student has been exempted from courses in the first semester, the mark(s) obtained by the student at another postsecondary institution or high school will be used in calculating the weighted average.